W. Montgomery Watt: Later life

 Watt died in Edinburgh on 24 October 2006 at the age of 97.
 He had four daughters and a son with his wife Jean.
 The family went on holidays in Crail, a Scottish village.
 On his death, the writer Richard Holloway wrote of Watt that "he spent his life battling against the tide of intolerance".

 Honours

 Watt received the American Giorgio Levi Della Vida Medal and won, as its first recipient, the British Society for Middle Eastern Studies award for outstanding scholarship.

-Watt received an Honorary Doctorate from Aberdeen University.
+Watt received an honorary doctorate from Aberdeen University.

-Views
+Assessment and legacy

+Watt's works are considered a classic in modern Western Islamic studies.
 Watt believed that the Qur'an was divinely inspired but not infallibly true.

 Martin Forward, a 21st-century non-Muslim Islamic scholar, states:

 Carole Hillenbrand, a professor of Islamic History at the University of Edinburgh, states: